 Applicants must have an institutional affiliation, and possess a good knowledge of the local language, context and culture.

 You should submit your application to only one of the three Observatories.

 Please read carefully our Guidance Notes for Dhaka, Wukro or Kitui, which provide more information on the studies and on the application process.
 You will then need to fill in the Budget and the Host Institution Declaration Form.

 The application should be submitted to firstname.lastname@example.org.
-Applicants are encouraged to apply early, and to communicate their intention to apply by 15 January with the title of their project and the possible date of sending the final application.
+Applicants are encouraged to apply early, and to communicate their intention to apply by 15 January with the title of their project.
+Final applications should be sent by 15 February.

 If you have any questions please email email@example.com

 FREQUENTLY ASKED QUESTIONS:

 Can we conduct research in a different country to those listed in the call (Bangladesh, Ethiopia, Kenya)?